d0tTino/UME/docs/ARCHITECTURE_OVERVIEW.md

 `UME_LEDGER_OFFSET_WINDOW` offsets from the latest processed bookmark.
 The interval between compaction runs is configurable via `UME_LEDGER_COMPACTION_INTERVAL`.

+Each ledger entry preserves the original `eventType` string.
+The event parser maps known constants to the :class:`~ume.event.EventType` enum but allows arbitrary values to pass through unchanged.
+This flexibility lets producers introduce new event categories without requiring a code update.
+Custom types are stored and replayed like built-in events.

 ## Policy DSL Flow